 - Offerpad secures over $600M in credit in bid to expand iBuying

 Since Offerpad launched its Agent Partnership Program in July 2020, the company has paid out over $100 million in referral fees to its partner agents across the country.

 The company has built into its partnership program a significant incentive for agents who bring their clients to Offerpad from the get-go — agents who meet all eligibility criteria can earn a 3 percent referral fee for sending Offerpad clients who haven’t listed their home on the MLS yet.

-Agents who submit a request for an offer to Offerpad whose client has already listed on the MLS, will not receive any referral commission from the iBuyer, however.
+However, agents who submit a request for an offer to Offerpad whose client has already listed on the MLS, will not receive any referral commission from the iBuyer.